ComposableFi/composable/docs/docs/user-guides/transfer-usdt-statemine-picasso.md

 1. Make sure your wallet is connected to Picasso by clicking the button “Wallets” in the top right corner.
    If a wallet is already connected it reads “Connected”, just make sure that in this case the intended wallet for the transfer is connected.
-2. You should watch out that your Statemine and Picasso wallet have “Keep alive” toggle enabled.
+2. You should watch out that you have “Keep alive” toggle enabled.
 More about that later.
 3. Click “Transfers” in the main menu to the left.

 ## Transfer Details